mmartial/ComfyUI-Nvidia-Docker/README.md

 The first time you run the container, going to the IP of our host on port 8188 (likely http://127.0.0.1:8188), we will see the latest run or the bottle generating example.

+Before attempting to run this example, it is recommended to restart the container.
+This is to enable modfications to the ComfyUI Manager's default `security_level` and be able to use it to install packages and nodes.

 This example requires the `v1-5-pruned-emaonly.ckpt` file.

 It is available for example at https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.ckpt